I think in a lot of ways unconditional love is a myth. My mom’s the only reason I know it’s a real thing.

 Yes, this happens.
 And it’s great that some people can dig deep and get past the betrayal.
 I would argue that, because of the affair, the love is still affected, however.

 The couple inevitably goes through a very painful, often emotionally void period in which love is dead or compromised, after which they must reevaluate and rebuild their foundation.
 This is a far cry from unconditional love.
-The condition of loyalty obviously still applies.
-In fact, the loyalty condition will probably grow stronger than ever.
+The condition of loyalty still applies and is the reason for the need to rebuild.
+As a result, the loyalty condition will probably become stricter than before.